Timeline of the 2020 Thai protests (August 2020)

 On 14 August, BBC Thai reported that there had been protests associated with Free Youth in 49 provinces, while in 11 provinces saw activism associated with pro-establishment groups.
-In the same day, prominent Thammasat University student activist Parit “Penguin” Chiwarak was arrested on charges related to involvement in the 18 July “Free Youth” rally, leading to calls from Human Rights Watch that Thai authorities should immediately release him and drop all charges.
+In the same day, prominent Thammasat University student activist Parit “Penguin” Chiwarak was arrested on charges related to involvement in the 18 July "Free Youth" rally, leading to calls from Human Rights Watch that Thai authorities should immediately release him and drop all charges.

-On 16th August, a large gathering which around 20,000–25,000 people joined was held at the Democracy Monument and reiterated calls for a revised constitution and reforms to the monarchy.
+On 16 August, a large gathering which around 20,000–25,000 people joined was held at the Democracy Monument and reiterated calls for a revised constitution and reforms to the monarchy.
 Three students who had proposed the 10-point manifesto were denied access to the stage by the main body of protesters.

-On 18th of August, approximately 400 members of Students held a rally at the Ministry of Education, calling for the resignation of the government.
+On 18 August, approximately 400 members of Students held a rally at the Ministry of Education, calling for the resignation of the government.
 The group publicly scolded the Minister of Education, Nataphol Teepsuwan, a former PDRC core leader.

-On August 20th, two large-scale student protests of approximately 1,000 people each were held in Khorat and Khon Kaen, with the “Khon Kaen’s Had Enough” group holding the protest in the city center and the Khorat group at the Thao Suranari Monument.
-Activists announced a “major rally” would occur on 19 September 2020, at Thammasat University’s Tha Prachan campus, to mark the 14th anniversary of the 2006 Thai military coup.
+On 20 August, two large-scale student protests of approximately 1,000 people each were held in Khorat and Khon Kaen, with the "Khon Kaen’s Had Enough" group holding the protest in the city center and the Khorat group at the Thao Suranari Monument.
+Activists announced a "major rally" would occur on 19 September 2020, at Thammasat University’s Tha Prachan campus, to mark the 14th anniversary of the 2006 Thai military coup.
 On 24 August, Khon Kaen protest groups, including the Assembly of the Poor, appeared to endorse the 10 demands.

-On August 26th, student groups presented submissions, including the 10 demands, to the House Committee on Political Development, Mass Communications and Public Participation.
+On 26 August, student groups presented submissions, including the 10 demands, to the House Committee on Political Development, Mass Communications and Public Participation.
 Two Free Youth group leaders were arrested the same day.

 Subsequently, the opposition coalition submitted five constitutional amendment motions, including to amend Section 256 of the Constitution, the clause governing the constitution amendment procedure, while the government coalition submitted one motion. iLaw, a group of human rights lawyers, has sought via petition to present a five-point plan to set up a Constitution Drafting Committee to undo the political restrictions imposed by the NCPO-backed 2017 Constitution.

-On August 27th and 28th, approximately 15,000 people gathered at 14 October Memorial for the first overnight protest, organized by the 'We are Friends' group.
+On 27 and 28 August, approximately 15,000 people gathered at 14 October Memorial for the first overnight protest, organized by the 'We are Friends' group.
 Five demands were read out in a Citizens’ Declaration, including the three original demands together with a call for resignation or removal of the senators by the end of September and reformation of the monarchy.
-On 28 August, as 15 anti-government activists from the 18 July rally arrived to face charges at a Bangkok police station, their supporters removed barriers and forced entry to the police station.
+On 28 August, as 15 anti-government activists from 18 July rally arrived to face charges at a Bangkok police station, their supporters removed barriers and forced entry to the police station.